Bassel-A-Elazab/MultivariateGaussianClassifer/README.md

   <img src="Pic/8.png" width="500">

             Finallay after multiplication all of these parameteres by applying the above operations we get one value, Then calcaulates the exponential function of value multiplication by reamining part, Which it's a normalizing constant.

+      Step Four:
+         Predict:
+            classify new point to the class labels with the highest probability density function (pdf).